flibbles/tw5-graph/README.md

 # Graph for Tiddlywiki

-**This is an early release of TW5-Graph.
-Right now, this project is looking for feedback.
-Everything is subject to change.**

 Tiddlywiki is a great non-linear notebook.
 The internet has countless amazing visualization libraries for creating graphs.

 TW5-Graph brings them together.